cancerevo/GENE_520_CRISPR_screen/README.md

 ## Installation

 Often the first thing a user wants to know is 'How do I install this package?'
-Traditionally, this was a involved task.
+Traditionally, this was an involved task.
 Nowadays, you should be able to install high-level code (i.e. code that is not close-to-the-hardware) via a package manager.
 For python the installation might look like:
 ```bash